MeltwaterArchive/datasift-python/README.md

 Changelog
 ---------

-* v.0.3.0 Added SSL support (2012-05-16)
+* v.0.3.0 Added SSL support and fixed a reconnection bug (2012-05-16)

-  This is enabled by default and can be disabled by passing false as the third parameter to the User constructor, or calling enableSSL(false) on the User object.
+  The SSL support is enabled by default and can be disabled by passing false as the third parameter to the User constructor, or calling enableSSL(false) on the User object.

 * v.0.2.0 Fixed the handling of error messages in streams (2012-05-04)